cnagpal/DGTHUM110/Assignment02/README.md

 The survey can be found [here](https://forms.gle/jgYNEWzsyBB5hRKf9)

-The recording can be found[here](https://drive.google.com/file/d/1AOqESirCRv9Rp_6iHfVtrEgqiJoZZIL8/view?usp=sharing)
+The recording can be found [here](https://drive.google.com/file/d/1AOqESirCRv9Rp_6iHfVtrEgqiJoZZIL8/view?usp=sharing)

 ---